 This basic voice and articulation course and accompanying lab is designed to help students improve their speaking voice both onstage and in professions such as teaching, management, marketing, public relations, and law just to name a few.
 In this course, students will gain an understanding of vocal health and the physical demands placed on the vocal apparatus.
 Content covered will include the Linklater Vocal Warm Up, study of The International Phonetic Alphabet, and basic dialect (accent training).
 Students will develop the tools needed to recognize and start to deal with their own individual vocal challenges including sustainability, and moving beyond impediments of all kinds.
 PREREQUISITE(S): THR102

 Theater Workshop II is the second of three courses under the theater workshop designation.
 This course is an intermediate course and is meant for students who have taken Theater Workshop I. Students can assume a larger role in the production in terms of the hierarchy of theatrical production.
 Students can work as an actor, technician, asst. stage manager, publicity director, asst. costumer, asst. lighting designer or light board operator, props master, or dramaturg (theatrical researcher).
 Students will be expected to lead by example for the students involved in Theater Workshop I and will develop work that is reflective of their level of understanding of the subject and their professional title.
 In addition to other assigned work each student will write a formal evaluation of their work at the end of the semester.
 Students can take this course for 1, 2, or 3 credits depending on their credit load that semester.
 Each students work hours in the course will correlate with the credit(s) they are taking.
-This course can be taken multiple times up to six for credit as theater majors must take it twice as a major requirement.
-PREREQUISITE(S): THR105
+This course can be taken multiple times up to 3 credits.
+Prerequisite: THR105

 This course focuses on the development of each students understanding of their own body as performers.
 This course can be taken by actors, dancers, students interested in physically harnessing their center and athletes looking to improve upon their ability to exhibit focused and graceful action on the field.
 Students will learn how to harness energy and sustainability while engaging in physical theater exercises that focus on the brain body connection.
 Students will read texts and articles focused on specific movement styles and will engage in physical exploration of these styles furthering their understanding of each styles purpose.
 Students will develop movement topographies and an understanding of stage combat and will journal about their experiences.
 An attempt is made to bring in a movement based theater company for workshop training.
 PREREQUISITE(S): THR102